iulusoy/verify-croissant-schema/README.md

 ### Using from GitHub Marketplace

-Once published, you can use this action from the GitHub Marketplace:
+You can use this action from the GitHub Marketplace:

 ```yaml
 - uses: iulusoy/verify-croissant-schema@v1